fadyehabamer/FiveSection-bootstrapTemplate/README.md

-# Five Section Bootstrap Template
+# Five Sections Bootstrap Template
+> Making it as a Boiler for Bootstrap templates